AtillaTopcu/To-Do-List-App/README.md

-Modern To-Do List App is a simple yet elegant task manager built entirely with vanilla JavaScript, HTML, and CSS.
+A clean and user-friendly To-Do List web application built with pure HTML, CSS, and Vanilla JavaScript.
+Designed to demonstrate fundamental front-end skills such as DOM manipulation, event handling, and persistent state management using localStorage.

 It allows users to:
 - Create, edit, and delete tasks
 - Assign categories (Personal, Work, Other)
 - Add optional descriptions and due dates
+- Persistent storage using localStorage

 The design focuses on usability and simplicity - no frameworks, just clean, modern front-end code.